Joseph-Macalinao/422-Winter24/README.md

 How to run
 ----------
-python3 easyA.py
+- python3 easyA.py
-or
-python easyA.py
+- python easyA.py